 Several co-living start-ups like Zolostay, Oyo Living, NestAway, CoHo and Stanza Living are now very active in this exciting new segment, bringing with them the necessary expertise.
 Their brand value and presence across the top markets give them the leverage to reach out to a wider audience.

-- Pricing of co-living options varies based on different parameters like unit size, location, type of society, amenities, and sharing etc. To be cost-effective more than 50% co-living spaces are situated into the interiors of the residential areas rather than on main roads.
+- Pricing of co-living options varies based on different parameters like unit size, location, type of society, amenities, and sharing, etc. To be cost-effective more than 50% of co-living spaces are situated in the interiors of the residential areas rather than on main roads.

-- The average area for single sharing room is 300 sq. ft. – a configuration which accounts for nearly 60% of the available stock in the single sharing category
+- The average area for a single sharing room is 300 sq. ft. – a configuration that accounts for nearly 60% of the available stock in the single sharing category

 Most of the large start-up players replicate the tried-and-tested model practiced in the developed markets of the West, which often appeals to a large section of their Indian customer base.
 However, given the diversity of the Indian ethos, we are bound to see some India-specific evolution in this model.
 For instance, the unspoken mantra that co-living is only for young people may not stand the test of time in India.